 According to the EPA, it’s safest to assume materials contain asbestos and move forward with one of three options:

 |Encasement (covering)||Cover the asbestos popcorn ceiling with ceiling panels or vinyl paint so dust cannot escape.|

 |Encapsulation (sealing)||Sealing asbestos-containing materials with an adhesive sealant to bind fibers together.
 Encapsulation can make later renovations more difficult.|

 |Removal (full abatement)||Completely removing asbestos materials.
 Projects are often expensive and require full-body protective gear to safely finish.|

 What Should I Do If I’ve Been Exposed to Asbestos?

 The latency period between exposure and the first symptoms of asbestos-caused illnesses can last between 5 and 40 years.
 If exposed, you won’t experience any immediate symptoms of asbestos poisoning.
 Years later, you may develop a cough or abdominal swelling from asbestos-related side effects.

 If you have any related symptoms, talk with your doctor as soon as possible.
-Being diagnosed with an asbestos-caused disease often qualifies individuals for legal compensation.
+Being diagnosed at a cancer medical center with an asbestos-caused disease often qualifies individuals for legal compensation.